NFL Primetime

-History

-Format (1987–2005)
+Original format (1987–2005)

-Until the 2006 season, Primetime aired every Sunday night during the NFL season and it preceded ESPN's coverage of Sunday Night Football (it even aired when ESPN did not have a Sunday night game, especially from 1990 to 1997 when TNT had Sunday night games the first half of the season).
+Until the 2006 season, NFL Primetime aired every Sunday night during the NFL season and it preceded ESPN's coverage of Sunday Night Football (it even aired when ESPN did not have a Sunday night game, especially from 1990 to 1997 when TNT had Sunday night games the first half of the season).
 The show was hosted by Chris Berman, with analysis from Tom Jackson.
 Berman and Jackson recapped Sunday afternoon's NFL games with highlights, statistics, and commentary.

 Pete Axthelm was a regular from 1987 until his death in 1991.
 Through the show's history, other co-hosts included John Saunders, Robin Roberts, Bill Pidto, and Stuart Scott.
 Pidto was often the target of good-natured ribbing by Berman, since Pidto often did recaps of games featuring losing teams.
 Roberts also seemed to be assigned to recap almost every game the Tampa Bay Buccaneers played between 1990 and 1992, when the Bucs were fielding some of the worst teams in NFL history.
 The position of co-host was dropped prior to the start of the 1998 season.

+During the first three rounds of the playoffs, a half-hour edition of NFL Primetime would air after the competition of each night's games.
+A guest analyst typically joined Jackson on the panel, while a co-host was deemed unnecessary since Berman would only need to recap only two games on those nights.
+An extended edition of NFL Primetime would then air after each Super Bowl at the game's site, serving as ESPN's postgame show with player interviews.